 - Long sleeved cotton shirts, with a closed front.
 If you’re in a sticky environment (think Africa, Brazil, Australia) these shirts are awesome for sun protection.
 And for colder climates you can wear a vest over the top or thermals underneath.
-My favourite Australian companies are dust n boots and RB Sellars.
+Our GT Apparel store has some available for both men and women.
 If your horse riding holiday is in Africa, be sure to get subdued colours – stay away from red or hot pink.
 I’m a sucker for blue, khaki or green.

 - Thermals – the trick to riding in cold or unpredictable weather is to dress in layers, and thermals make the perfect base layer!
 My favourites are Icebreaker thermals made from the natural fibres of merino wool, perfect for ALL weather conditions.
 Check out this post for more information.

 - A vest is also an essential on my packing list.
 We love this item so much that we’ve even designed our own style available in both black and navy!

 - A rain jacket is always a good idea if they aren’t provided by the outfitter.
 If you’re going somewhere especially prone to wild weather, waterproof overpants can be a lifesaver, too.

 - Gloves – to protect your hands from the elements (and those nasty leather burns) and give you extra grip on the reins, make sure you throw some riding gloves into your bag.
 Check out this post for our recommendations on lighter gloves, and this post for warmer ones.